 This one is really hard because it’s really easy to give in especially with the convenience of fast food.
 But going out can be very expensive and even if you are ordering from the value menu, it adds up.
 But if you do give in, do not throw away receipts, there is usually a survey on the receipt and after you complete the survey they will reward you with a free item from the menu.
 Also, one tip is to sign up for the rewards program, for example, Starbucks has a reward program and you get a free drink on your birthday.

 Grow your own food, if you are able to and have space there is nothing better than growing your own Produce.
 Growing up we always had a garden, my parents would grow their own fruits and vegetable.
 I just love going out to my own garden and pick fresh tomatoes and cucumbers, not only is it much cheaper but so much healthier.

 10. Shop at your local Grocery Outlet Store.

 Many people do not realize that Grocery Outlet has some of the cheapest prices when it comes to grocery shopping.
 I would highly suggest shopping at your local grocery outlet store for the best prices in town.

-“This page contains affiliate links, meaning I may earn a small commision at no extra cost to you.
+“This page contains affiliate links, meaning I may earn a small commission at no extra cost to you.
 I only recommend products I trust.”

-With simple budget planning and few adjustments, you can save hundreds on your grocery bill.
+With simple budget planning and a few adjustments, you can save hundreds on your grocery bill.